SB-labelings and posets with each interval homotopy equivalent to a sphere or a ball: Introduction

+It would be interesting to know of additional examples of finite (or locally finite) lattices with $SB$-labelings.
+We have not made a comprehensive search for such examples, but rather have chosen to focus in this paper on some well-known families of lattices with the appropriate M\"obius function that seemed to us to be especially interesting classes of posets.
+See \cite{Muhle} by Henri M\"uhle for further examples of posets with $SB$-labelings e.g.~ for posets derived from sortable elements in Coxeter groups.

 Section ~\ref{disc-morse-bg-section} quickly reviews background that will be needed later in the paper.
-Section ~\ref{labeling-section} introduces a new class of edge labelings that a finite lattice may have which we call $SB$-labelings.
-This section gives two different formulations for the definition of $SB$-labeling and shows that the first of these two versions of the definition for $SB$-labeling will imply that each open interval $(u,w)$ in a finite lattice $L$ is homotopy equivalent to a ball or a sphere, with the homotopy type being that of a sphere if and only if $w$ is a join of atoms of the interval.
-Section ~\ref{equivalence-section} provides a proof that these two formulations of the definition for $SB$-labeling are equivalent to each other.
-The value in this may come from the fact that the second formulation is a local condition that appears to be more easily verifiable for families of posets of interest.
-Section ~\ref{application-section} gives applications, namely it provides $SB$-labelings for the finite distributive lattices, the weak order of any finite Coxeter group, and the Tamari lattices.
+Section ~\ref{labeling-section} gives two different formulations for the definition of an $SB$-labeling, and it is shown here that the first of these two versions of the definition for an $SB$-labeling implies each open interval $(u,w)$ in a finite lattice $L$ is homotopy equivalent to a ball or a sphere, with the homotopy type being that of a sphere if and only if $w$ is a join of atoms of the interval.
+Section ~\ref{equivalence-section} proves that these two formulations of the definition for an $SB$-labeling are equivalent to each other.
+The value in this comes from the fact that the second formulation is a local condition that appears to be more easily verifiable for families of lattices of interest.
+Section ~\ref{application-section} gives applications: it provides $SB$-labelings for the finite distributive lattices, the weak order of any finite Coxeter group, and the Tamari lattice.